w3f/Grants-Program/applications/paraxiom.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Web3 Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+**How did you hear about the Grants Program?** Recommendation from Joshua and Santiago, from The Substrate Builders Program.

-Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-- Work you have already done.
-- If there are any other teams who have already contributed (financially) to the project.
-- Previous grants you may have applied for.
+**Additional Information**:
+The initial inspiration for this project came from conversations Sylvain Cormier (previously at KILT), who along with the Phala Network team was thinking of how to use Phat Contracts for oracles.

+Phala team has initially awarded Sylvain a small amount for his work in the beginning of this, but they are not associated with the project anymore.